-Joint pathway students must take at least 45 credits and no more than 75 credits from the table above to include both GAMA2000 (30 credits) and GAMA2001 (30 credits).
+Joint pathway students must take at least 45 credits and no more than 75 credits from the table above to include GAMA2000 (30 credits) and GAMA2002 (30 credits).
+Students may also take any additional optional 15 credit GAMA module from the table above.